 Each time you open a discussion, new responses and replies appear with "New" to show any activity that's happened since your last visit.

 Your instructor may require you to respond to a discussion before you can read other responses and replies.
 When you "post first," you aren't influenced by your classmates' responses.
 When you open this type of discussion, a message appears: Post a response to see discussion activity.
-Existing responses and replies appear after you add your response.
+You can't view discussion activity yet.
+Responses and replies appear when you post a response.

 You can create discussions for your classmates to participate in.
 Your instructor can delete any discussions, responses, and replies.